pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-stack-references/index.md

     ```

 {{% notes %}}
-All of the GitHub links in the paragraphs above reference the `multi-project` tag in each repository, which has the code as of this blog post (and the earlier blog post).
+All of the GitHub links in the paragraphs above reference the `blog/multi-project` branch in each repository, which has the code as of this blog post (and the earlier blog posts).
 {{% /notes %}}

 ## Summarizing recommended practices